Skip to main content

 // invoke with User Object

-auto user = ConfigCatUser("#UNIQUE-USER-IDENTIFIER#");
+auto user = ConfigCatUser::create("#UNIQUE-USER-IDENTIFIER#");

-auto allValueDetails = client->getAllValueDetails(&user)
+auto allValueDetails = client->getAllValueDetails(user)

 Custom Cache